Who was Taliesin?

-“when there came from the cauldron / the ogyrwen of three-fold inspiration”,
+“when there came from the cauldron / three streams of inspiration”,

-“when there came from the Sovereign (God) / the three aspects of inspiration”.
+“when there came from the Sovereign (God) / the threefold source of inspiration”.

 In the most recent scholarly edition of these poems Marged Haycock describes this as “a nicely calculated ambiguity”, indicating that both meanings are intended here.
-The Book of Taliesin is a difficult text to interpret even for scholars and the poem from which these lines come – Kadeir Teÿrnon – has been described as bewildering and unintelligible.
+The Book of Taliesin is a difficult text to interpret even for scholars and the poem from which these lines come – Kadeir Teÿrnon – poses particular difficulties.
 So any interpretations are provisional.
 But from its use here and elsewhere it is clear that ‘ogyrwen’ is the name of at least one of the three divisions of awen, or it is a term describing all three ( so, ‘the three ogyrwen of awen’).
 But what is clear is that the poem deliberately conflates the cauldron and God (as the Trinity) as its source.
 We might regard this as a neat bit of theology or an example of clever bardic word-wizardry of the sort the Taliesin figure often boasts about.

 This reference is, in fact, just one example of a debate about the nature of awen among the early Welsh bards.
 In a discussion of this issue Patrick Ford cites an exchange between the bards Rhys Goch and Llywelyn ap Moel about the source of awen as to whether is comes from the “Holy Spirit” or from “The Cauldron of Ceridwen” and also cites a line from another medieval Welsh bard, called Prydydd y Moch, who conflates the two options with the line “The Lord God gives me sweet awen , as from the cauldron of Ceridwen”.
 It is thought that Prydydd y Moch might have written some of the poems in The Book of Taliesin and so would be Taliesin himself in his thirteenth century guise.
 That is, he would have adopted the Taliesin persona for the purposes of an awenydd rather than in the context of his duties as a court poet for which he would use either his own name or his recognised bardic title (Llywarch ap Llewelyn/Prydydd y Moch ).